pablodig/secRecon-Secretory-Pathway-Reconstruction/README.md

 # secRecon: Secretory Pathway Reconstruction

-This repository, **secRecon**, contains all the necessary code to generate the figures and analyses presented in the  paper:
+This repository, **secRecon**, contains all the necessary code to generate the figures and analyses presented in the paper: A reconstruction of the mammalian secretory pathway identifies mechanisms regulating antibody production

-This paper introduces secRecon, a comprehensive reconstruction of the mammalian secretory pathway, highlighting its utility in contextualizing omics data and uncovering insights into secretory phenotypes.
-The repository includes multiple modules to facilitate the reconstruction and analysis of the secretory pathway, and it is structured into several folders, each addressing specific aspects of the network reconstruction and analysis process.
+This paper introduces secRecon, a comprehensive reconstruction of the mammalian secretory pathway, highlighting its utility in contextualizing omics data and uncovering subprocess- to gene-level insights into secretory phenotypes.
+The repository includes multiple modules to facilitate the analysis of the secretory pathway over multiple species, cell types, and biological conditions.
+The repository is structured into several folders, each applying secRecon to a different dataset and addressing specific questions linking secretory machinery to phenotypes of interest.

 ## 1 - Network Reconstruction

-This folder, **01 - Network Reconstruction**, contains all the essential used to map data from different databases and datasets into secRecon and the Functional and PPI networkl topology generation.
+This folder, **01 - Network Reconstruction**, contains all the essential code used to map data from different databases and datasets into secRecon and the Functional and PPI networkl topology generation.

 ### Contents